 - A low-grade fever (under 101 F) for 24 hours or more for no clear reason, even if they seem OK

-- A low-grade fever and seem sick or their blood pressure, breathing rate, or pulse is high
+- A low-grade fever and seem sick or their blood pressure is low, breathing rate, or pulse is high

 - A fever and have a weakened immune system because of medications, chemotherapy or radiation treatments, HIV, or other illnesses